jzaefferer/commitplease/README.md

 [![Build Status](https://secure.travis-ci.org/jzaefferer/commitplease.png)](http://travis-ci.org/jzaefferer/commitplease)

-This [node.js](http://nodejs.org/) module validates git commit messages while you commit.
+This [node.js](http://nodejs.org/) module validates git commit messages while you commit, according to the rules specified in the [jQuery Commit Guidlines](http://contribute.jquery.org/commits-and-pull-requests/#commit-guidelines).
+These are pretty generic, so this module should be useful for most projects that care about commit message formats.

 ## Installation